 redwolfe7707 writes "Qubit registers have been a hard thing to construct; this looks to be a substantial advance in the multiple entanglements required for their use.
 Quoting: 'Olivier Pfister, a professor of physics in the University of Virginia's College of Arts & Sciences, has just published findings in the journal Physical Review Letters demonstrating a breakthrough in the creation of massive numbers of entangled qubits, more precisely a multilevel variant thereof called Qmodes. ...
 Pfister and researchers in his lab used sophisticated lasers to engineer 15 groups of four entangled Qmodes each, for a total of 60 measurable Qmodes, the most ever created.
 They believe they may have created as many as 150 groups, or 600 Qmodes, but could measure only 60 with the techniques they used.'"
+In related news, research published in the New Journal of Physics (abstract) shows "how quantum and classical data can be interlaced in a real-world fiber optics network, taking a step toward distributing quantum information to the home, and with it a quantum internet."

 New York Road Runners and MapMyRUN are collaborating to share real-time athlete data from this year's New York Marathon, thanks to GPS sensors, RFID tags and software.
 This combination of sports, sensor and social brings a shared experience between athletes and spectators.
 Here's why it matters.